rehierl/node-tree-outliner/1-2-0-node-trees/2-0-operations.md

 * `((S & T) == Ø)`, if `(s !ancestor-of t)` and `(t !ancestor-of s)`

 Consequently, two such subtrees are either disjoint ex-or one is a proper induced subtree of the other.
-That is, the requirements (i.e. a non-empty intersection and unrelated) can not be met.
-Because of that, no two such subtrees of a common super-tree can overlap each other.
+That is, the requirements of "overlaps" (i.e. a non-empty intersection and unrelated) can not be met.
+Because of that, no two such subtrees can overlap each other.

 * `(S disjoint-to T) ex-or (S related-to T)` if `(S != T)`
 * if `R := (S & T)`, then `(R in {Ø,S,T})`

-Note that, in the context of this discussion, the intersection between two trees is, due to the above, required to either be empty (i.e. `Ø`) ex-or a subtree of both input trees (i.e. not a forest of more than one trees).
+Note that, in the context of this discussion and due to the above, the intersection between two trees **must be either empty ex-or a subtree** of both input trees (i.e. not a forest of more than one trees).

 <!-- ======================================================================= -->
 ## union (+, or, union)